RIPE-NCC/rcdss/README.md

 containing `ds-rdata:` attributes are processed.

-CDS records are scanned using default resolver of the host, which MUST be DNSSEC-aware and DNSSEC validating.
+CDS records are scanned using default resolver of the host, which MUST be DNSSEC-aware and SHOULD perform DNSSEC-validation.
 The utility outputs RPSL-like file listing objects that should be modified in the RIPE database.
 Since the scanner works with *dummyfied* objects, output cannot be directly pushed into the Database.
 Instead, it has to be used as a diff-file for a GET-modify-PUT operation on the database.

 DNSSEC algorithm support
 ------------------------

-The utility requires all DNS responses from the resolver to carry the `AD` flag to prove they have been properly validated by it.
-It also does some extra validations mandated by RFC 7344.
+The utility does all the special validations mandated by RFC 7344.
 These are done using [dnspython](https://www.dnspython.org/).
+Since these validations provide similar level of security to standard DNSSEC validation process, validation in the DNS resolver is not required.

-The list of supported algorithms is therefore limited by their support in the resolver and the library.
+Therefore, the list of supported algorithms is same as the list of supported DNSSEC algorithms of `dnspython`.

-In theory, the requirement for the `AD` flag could be relaxed since the extra validations provide similar level of trust.
-This would allow proper operation even with algorithms unsupported by the resolver.

 Installation and usage
 ----------------------